SVTroya/RIC-web/README.md

 ## Introduction

-Do you like to play Railroad Ink Challenge in rough conditions such as bus, train or outdoor, but struggle with dice rolling?
+Do you like to play Railroad Ink Challenge in rough conditions such as bus, train or outdoor, but struggle with dice rolling and cards being blown away by wind?
 If yes then I have a solution for you.
 RIC companion is an easy-to-use and interactive web application designed to provide an engaging experience for users, who like to play their game outside comfy rooms.
 The app leverages modern web technologies to deliver smooth gameplay and an enjoyable user interface.